-You have underlined these words &#8220;on account of transgressions&#8221; as if I had omitted this subject in my answer, because it is not found in the phrase which you have quoted from my tract.
+You have underlined these words "on account of transgressions" as if I had omitted this subject in my answer, because it is not found in the phrase which you have quoted from my tract.
 Have I really omitted this question in my tract?
 Have I really neglected this thought which you have put forth?
 You well know that it is not the case.

 I devoted pages 12-15 to the discussion of this point.
-In them I profess, after treating the question as to the fact of the withdrawal of the covenant, to demonstrate plainly that God threatened to set aside the Jews viewed as abiding under the dispensation of the law, and that He set them aside *in consequence of their sins,* and I end the paragraph thus: &#8220;The first covenant, that of Sinai, has, says the Epistle to the Hebrews, been suppressed and abolished, in order to give place to another.&#8221; I have expressly treated of these two questions.
+In them I profess, after treating the question as to the fact of the withdrawal of the covenant, to demonstrate plainly that God threatened to set aside the Jews viewed as abiding under the dispensation of the law, and that He set them aside in *consequence of their sins*, and I end the paragraph thus: "The first covenant, that of Sinai, has, says the Epistle to the Hebrews, been suppressed and abolished, in order to give place to another."
+I have expressly treated of these two questions.
 Has the covenant been withdrawn?
 Was it withdrawn on account of transgressions?
 I have suppressed nothing, sir: you have deceived your readers, you could not deceive mine.

 I have clearly shewn that a new covenant has been substituted for that of the law, and this on account of transgressions, by quoting on this last point @Deuteronomy 4: 23, 31; chapter 8: 19, 20; chapter 28: 63 to the end; chapter 29: 28; chapter 30: 17, 18; @Exodus 19, for the condition of obedience; @1 Chronicles 28: 7; @2 Chronicles 7: 17 to the end; @2 Kings 23: 26, 27; adding allusions to @Hosea 1 and to the parable of the husbandmen, in order to shew that the vineyard was taken away from this people on account of their conduct.
 Then I discussed the question whether the parable of the husbandmen did not identify itself with the suppression of the dispensation and the change of the law.
 I also quoted @Galatians 3: 19; @Romans 11: 22; that is, I fully discussed all that you had said, even proposing, as a particular subject, that which you pretend that I suppressed so as to pervert what you said.
 But again,